w3c/editing/docs/EditContext/explainer.md

     // but the DOM won't be changed while user typing. var editContext = new EditContext();
     div.editContext = editContext;
+    // When the associated element is focused, the EditContext is automatically activated. div.focus();
 ```

 ### Example 2: Event handler